Skip to main content

 • condition — JSONata expression that returns true or false

-Records are evaluated against each condition in order.
-The first matching condition routes the record to that output.
-Records matching no conditions go to default.
+Input: Any record Output: Multiple outputs — one per branch, plus a default output Records are evaluated against each condition in order.
+The first matching condition routes the record to that branch’s output.
+Records that match no condition go to default.

 branch-1: